Three Billboards Outside Ebbing, Missouri: Plot

-After the billboards are destroyed by arson, Mildred retaliates by tossing Molotov cocktails at the police station, which she believes to be unoccupied for the night.
-However, Dixon is inside reading Willoughby's letter to himself, which advises him to let go of hate and embrace love if he wants to be a detective someday; he manages to escape the blaze with Angela's case file.
+After the billboards are destroyed by arson, Mildred retaliates by tossing Molotov cocktails at the police station.
+However, Dixon is inside reading Willoughby's letter to him, which advises him to let go of hate and embrace love if he wants to be a detective someday; he manages to escape the blaze with Angela's case file.
 James, an acquaintance of Mildred, happens to pass by and extinguishes Dixon's burning clothes before providing Mildred with an alibi.
 Dixon is put in the same hospital room as Welby, to whom he apologizes.
 Jerome, who was part of the team that put up the billboards, brings Mildred a set of copies and helps her restore them.
 Discharged from the hospital, Dixon overhears the man who menaced Mildred bragging in a bar about raping a girl in the same manner as Angela.
 He notes the number on the man's Idaho license plate and then scratches the man's face to get a DNA sample, passively accepting the resulting beating.
 Mildred is on a date with James to thank him for his help, when Charlie enters with his 19-year-old girlfriend Penelope and apologizes for burning the billboards when he was drunk.
 Unnerved that she retaliated against the wrong target, Mildred abruptly calls off the date, but James misinterprets her decision as embarrassment to be seen with him and leaves the restaurant incensed.

 Abercrombie informs Dixon that the DNA sample is not a match and the man was overseas on military duty at the time of Angela's death.
 Dixon gives Mildred the disappointing news and, believing the man to be guilty of another rape, they plan a trip to Idaho to kill him.
 As they set out, Mildred confesses that she set the police station on fire, which Dixon had already assumed.
 They both express uncertainty about their mission, but Mildred says they can decide what to do along the way.